ValeriaFascianelli/valeriafascianelli.github.io/contact.md

 ## Get in Touch

-I’m always happy to discuss potential collaborations, job opportunities, or to answer questions about my work.
+I’m always happy to discuss potential collaborations, new research ideas, job opportunities, or to answer questions about my work.
 Feel free to reach out by email or connect via one of the platforms below.

 ---